j-mendez/with-cookie/README.md

 This package is actively being used on [a11ywatch](https://www.a11ywatch.com)

+## More Info

+Currently all cookies are created after you set your properties to a new value.

 ## TODO

 1. Add util method examples on readme.
 Currently util methods include `setCookie` and `getCookie` which can be imported with the package.
 Check the `src/utils` folder for more details on usage.
+2. Add option to create cookie upon instantiation.